How Good Are Your Communication Skills?

-Whenever you communicate with someone else, you and the other person follow the steps of the communication process shown below.
+Whenever you communicate with someone else, you each follow the steps of the communication process shown below.

 Here, the person who is the source of the communication encodes it into a message, and transmits it through a channel.
 The receiver decodes the message, and, in one way or another, feeds back understanding or a lack of understanding to the source.

 By understanding the steps in the process, you can become more aware of your role in it, recognize what you need to do to communicate effectively, anticipate problems before they happen, and improve your overall ability to communicate effectively.

 The sections below help you do this, and help you improve the way you communicate at each stage of the process.

 Before you start communicating, take a moment to figure out what you want to say, and why.
 Don't waste your time conveying information that isn't necessary – and don't waste the listener or reader's time either.
 Too often, people just keep talking or keep writing – because they think that by saying more, they'll surely cover all the points.
 Often, however, all they do is confuse the people they're talking to.